-Expectations of this Course
+Expectations of the Course

 You are responsible for carefully reading the syllabus and weekly calendar, meeting deadlines as posted, and submitting mature, thoughtful work.
 Some of this material may be new, personal, or controversial, so please maintain an open-minded and considerate attitude, allowing others time to reflect and communicate.
+The online portion of the class is required and constitutes the online attendance.